 Top countries of origin

 However, Iowa was able to avoid labor shortages largely due to an influx of immigrants.
 According to analysis by the Pew Hispanic Center, from 2000 to 2011, the number of foreign-born residents living in Iowa grew by 47 percent, well above the national average, reaching more than 132,000 by 2011.
 This growth was helped along by a concerted move by then-governor Tom Vilsack and many small-town Iowa mayors to welcome the immigrants hired to work in Iowa’s meatpacking plants and farms as new neighbors and residents.
 Such moves had an impact, especially in small communities that once seemed destined for decline.
 In Marshalltown, a small community in the central part of the state, a meatpacking plant that once had trouble finding a single applicant for some positions began filling labor gaps with immigrant workers, creating and supporting as many as 1,200 additional jobs for local residents.
 And in Perry, a once-blighted former railroad town, an influx of immigrants helped the broader Dallas County area become one of the fastest-growing counties in America today.

 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Iowa, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than 42 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+For Iowa, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than 42 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 More than 70 percent of students earning engineering PhDs in the state in recent years were also non-citizens.
 By 2020, Iowa will need to fill 61,500 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.